timescale/timescaledb/getting-started/quickstart.md

 GROUP BY day
 ORDER BY day DESC
 LIMIT 10;

+-- Query 4: Latest reading for each sensor
+SELECT DISTINCT ON (sensor_id)
+    sensor_id,
+    time,
+    ROUND(temperature::numeric, 2) as temperature,
+    ROUND(humidity::numeric, 2) as humidity,
+    ROUND(pressure::numeric, 2) as pressure
+FROM sensor_data
+ORDER BY sensor_id, time DESC;
 ```

 Notice how fast these analytical queries run, even with aggregations across millions of rows.
 This is the power of TimescaleDB's columnstore.